maiahirsch/maiahirsch.github.io/docs/lab3.md

 ## Time v Distance

-ToF data was collected over bLE using a START_IMU flag that simultaneously triggered both ToF sensors and the IMU.
+ToF data was collected over BLE using a START_IMU flag that simultaneously triggered both ToF sensors and the IMU.
 Data was stored in arrays and transmitted after collection.

 ![ToF](assets/lab3/ToF.png)